Skip to content Skip to footer

 Day Services

-Open to anyone in need, day services provide immediate access to basic needs.
+Open to anyone in need, COI’s day services provide immediate access to basic needs.
+These services are available on drop-in visits during business hours.

 Information and Referral Services

-Information and Referral Services are designed to provide clients with access to both COI and community resources.
+Information and referral services are designed to connect people in need with access to both COI and community resources.
+Stop in and see what supports are available.

 Food